Understanding Section 11(11) of the Party Wall Act: Enclosure Cost Payments

 What is Section 11(11) of the Party Wall Act?

-The most common situations where this arises is where a parapet wall at roof level has been raised in brick to form a loft extension (either dormer or mansard) or where the party wall has been underpinned to form a basement extension.
+The most common situations where this arises is where a party parapet wall at roof level has been raised in brick to form a loft extension (either dormer or mansard), a ground based extension has been constructed with a party wall or an existing party wall has been underpinned to form a basement extension.

 Calculating Enclosure Cost Payments

-There are generally three methods used to calculate the quantum of payments under Section 11(11) of the Party Wall Act.
-Each method provides a way to determine a fair amount that the Adjoining Owner should pay to the Building Owner for the benefit of using the wall.
+There are generally three methods used to calculate the quantum of payments under Section 11(11) of the Act.

 Method 1: Contractors’ Tenders